-As successor by merger, effective October 1, 2009, to the registered public accounting firm Rotenberg & Co., LLP, we consent to the incorporation by reference in the Registration Statements (Form S-8) pertaining to the 2000 and 2007 Stock Option Plans of Espey Mfg. & Electronics Corp. of our report dated September 9, 2010, with respect to the financial statements and schedules of Espey Mfg. & Electronics Corp. included in its Annual Report (Form 10-K) for the year ended June 30, 2010, filed with the Securities and Exchange Commission.
+We consent to the incorporation by reference in the Registration Statements (Form S-8) pertaining to the 2000 and 2007 Stock Option Plans of Espey Mfg. & Electronics Corp. of our report dated September 8, 2011, with respect to the financial statements and schedules of Espey Mfg. & Electronics Corp. included in its Annual Report (Form 10-K) for the year ended June 30, 2011, filed with the Securities and Exchange Commission.

-/S/ EFP Rotenberg LLP Rochester, New York September 9, 2010
+/s/ EFP Rotenberg LLP Rochester, New York September 8, 2011